Codecademy/docs/content/pytorch/concepts/tensors/terms/full/full.md

 ---
 Title: '.full()'
-Description: 'In PyTorch, the `.full()` function creates a tensor filled with a specified value and shape according according to the dimensions provided.'
+Description: 'Creates a tensor filled with a specified value and shape according according to the dimensions provided.'
 Subjects:
   - 'Data Science'
   - 'Machine Learning'